 And I already know she’s crazy about you.“

-Static YouTube shows a close up shot of Tout Sweet’s ‘Another Man is Twice as Nice’ on vinyl in a black cut-out sleeve.
+The second YouTube clip shows a close up shot of Tout Sweet’s ‘Another Man is Twice as Nice’ on vinyl in a black cut-out sleeve.
 It has a white Buzz Records label.
-Just the aforementioned track is listed with a timing of 5.50.